 No matter how the journalist who wrote the article tried, he could not make these cruisers sound like people you’d want working at NASA, or running the PTA.
 Or guarding the missile silos.
 We might hire them as school crossing guards.

 On the other hand, Popular Mechanics writers are like doctors.
-Only surgery and pharmaceuticals are acceptable paths to wellness and anything else is dismissed as Hooey.
+To doctors, only surgery and pharmaceuticals are acceptable paths to wellness and anything else is dismissed as Hooey.
 A Hooey Lovers sea cruise would be fun.
 I suspect the journalist who wrote the article thinks all conspiracy theories are hooey, but that could be the voices in my head.
 They’re always insinuating themselves.

 The conspiracy enthusiasts paid three grand, not including airfare and beverages, to be on this cruise, even though I heard from my voices you could get it cheaper with another travel agency.